-In addition to assets, the statement of net position will sometimes report a separate section of deferred outflows of resources.
+In addition to assets, the statement of net position reports a separate section of deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period and so will not be recognized as an outflow of resources (expense / expenditures) until then.
-The government has one item that qualifies for reporting in this category, which is the District's contributions to the pension system (PSERS) subsequent to the measurement date.
+The government has two items that qualify for reporting in this category.